Green User

 • – Heat pump rebates

-• – Solar panel and battery rebates
+• – Solar and battery incentives

-You can explore these further here:
+You can explore solar rebates here:

 https://www.solar.vic.gov.au/solar-panel-rebate

-In addition, upgrading your home through programs like
+In addition, upgrading your home through

 https://greenuser.com.au/top-reasons-to-consider-victorian-energy-upgrades-for-your-home/